RemyRM/DigimonWorld2Tool/README.md

 Work in progress visualizer for the map data of the game "Digimon World 2".

-The current visualizer is only able to render the following data on the layout:
-- Warp    Position+Type
-- Chest   Position
-- Trap    Position+Type
-- Digimon Position

-The following items are currently being worked on:
-- Displaying digimon data
-- Displaying trap data
-- Displaying chest data

 # Roadmap

 Functionality I may or may not add at some point in the future, in semi order of relevance (subject to change and my motivation):